 The Board was appointed with the introduction of the Act in 2003 and began to build the operational policy requirements for registration in early 2004.
 By 1 October 2004 the Board had developed the key policy and registration documents required to support registration, set up a national office in Wellington, appointed staff and was ready to accept applications.

-Since that time 2945 social workers have been registered by the Board and another 276 applications are currently being processed for registration.
+Since that time over 3500 social workers have been registered by the Board.

-The Board is reliant on income generated by the application fees for registration and annual practising certificates in order to maintain a small but efficient office with 5 full time and 1 part time staff.
+The Board is reliant on income generated by the application fees for registration and annual practising certificates in order to maintain a small but efficient office with 5 full time staff.